Syria dispute boosts risk of US and Russia clash - Journal du Cameroun

 “The situation is aggravated by multiple points of tension and repeated similar cases, in Syria as with Skripal,” said Boris Toucas of the Center for Strategic and International Studies.

-Sergei Skripal is a former Russian double-agent recovering in hospital in Britain after he was poisoned on March 4 by a nerve agent, in what London alleges was a Russian assassination bid.
+Sergei Skripal is a former Russian double-agent recovering in Britain after he was poisoned on March 4 by a nerve agent, in what London alleges was a Russian assassination bid.

 “Nevertheless, none of the protagonists have any interest in a direct confrontation, as shown by the absence of any Russian reaction to last year’s American strikes,” Toucas argued.